Skip to content

 Allocation method: proportional to direct workload spend.

-This proportional model is the most common approach.
-Alternatives include equal split (unfair if teams have different scale) or usage-based (accurate but complex to measure).
+This specific proportional model is overwhelmingly the most common enterprise approach.
+Standard alternatives include an equal split (which is structurally unfair if teams operate at wildly different scale profiles) or strict usage-based allocation (which is flawlessly accurate but historically incredibly complex to accurately measure and consistently enforce without robust custom tooling).

-Module 8.2: Advanced Cloud Networking & Transit Hubs — Learn how to connect all these accounts without creating a networking nightmare.
-Hub-and-spoke, transit gateways, and the art of routing traffic across organizational boundaries.
+Module 8.2: Advanced Cloud Networking & Transit Hubs — Now that you have completely mastered the organizational and identity boundaries of multi-account architecture, it is time to meticulously learn exactly how to connect all of these isolated accounts without creating an unmanageable networking nightmare.
+In the next module, we will deeply explore hub-and-spoke network designs, the advanced mechanics of transit gateways, and the intricate art of routing highly secure traffic seamlessly across heavily guarded organizational boundaries.